$15 - $64

 Good - 7.3 (12 reviews)

-17 AUD is a normal deal for a week-long hire in Dublin, but for December it's not uncommon to see prices as low as 6 AUD, depending on your requirements.
+$14 is the cost of a weekend car hire in Dublin for February, with cheap deals starting as low as $4. $16 is a normal deal for a week-long hire in Dublin, but for February it's not uncommon to see prices as low as $7, depending on your requirements.

-In December, to hire a car at Dublin will cost on average 30 AUD.
+In February, to hire a car at Dublin will cost on average $39.

-If you can be flexible with supplier location in Dublin, you'll likely get the best deal from Easirent, Sixt or Budget.
+If you can be flexible with supplier location in Dublin, you'll likely get the best deal from Easirent, Thrifty or Budget.

-18% of searches were for automatic vehicles.
-The price of hiring an automatic car in Dublin can be different from a manual - in December the best deal we've seen for an automatic gearbox is 11 AUD, and for a manual, it's 4 AUD.
+19% of searches were for automatic vehicles.
+The price of hiring an automatic car in Dublin can be different from a manual - in February the best deal we've seen for an automatic gearbox is $16, and for a manual, it's $4.

 Speed limits for cars, vans and motorcycles in Dublin vary according to road classification.
 The speed limit on a motorway is 120 km/h.
 The limit for a single carriageway is 100 km/h.
 Urban areas such as cities can see the limit reduced to 50 km/h.
 Always follow local signage and instructions as speed limits may change locally.